Learn more about this programme at one of our forthcoming events.

 The Master in Management has been developed to meet the demands of employers; and graduates from this programme can look forwards to successful careers in middle and senior management across a range of organisations.
 Graduates may also wish to pursue PhD research.

 The University of Liverpool Management School’s MSc Management recently entered The Economist’s WhichMBA?
 Masters in Management rankings.

-Register for one of our upcoming webinars to learn more about this programme.
+Register for an overview webinar, Midday or 6pm 24 January, to learn more about this programme.

 The Master in Management programme has a deadline of 28th February 2018 for all international applicants.
 We may choose to re-open applications later in the cycle for which a new deadline will be advertised here.